Toronto Market Report

 Downtown East, defined by TRREB as the C08 community, is one of the oldest and most historic parts of our country.
 In terms of land area and overall sales activity, it is about half the size of Downtown West, with a similar housing mix that is dominated by condos.
 Compared to Downtown West, condos in Downtown East are typically older, more spacious, and less associated with high-rise building formats.

-In the first quarter of 2024, Downtown East reported an average sale price of $728K, down 3.7% year-over-year.
-Like Downtown West, inventory ballooned following June and July rate hikes in 2023 and have remained relatively high at over 4 months in 2024.
-These supply levels are double what buyers are used to over the last 5 years.
-As expected from these high supply levels, properties in Downtown East are taking 35 days to sell on average, 11 days longer than a year ago and leading all property types and regions within Toronto proper.
+In the third quarter of 2024, Downtown East reported an average sale price of $749K, down 6% year-over-year.
+Like Downtown West, inventory ballooned following June and July rate hikes in 2023 and has remained relatively high at 6 months in Q3-2024.
+These supply levels are more than double what buyers have been used to since 2019.
+As expected from these high supply levels, properties in Downtown East are now taking over 30 days to sell on average, 9 days longer than a year ago and continuing to lag all regions within Toronto proper.

 Community Overview